10 Myths About Frozen Foods You Need to Stop Believing

 Food safety issues still apply when you’re packing foods for the freezer.
 Wash your hands, use clean surfaces, and try not to cross-contaminate between surfaces to keep your foods safe now and for the future.

-Keep foods safe from bacterial growth when you thaw them, too, by defrosting them in the freezer, not on the counter or sink.
+Keep foods safe from bacterial growth when you thaw them, too, by defrosting them in the fridge, not on the counter or sink.

 Myth #8: All frozen food is highly processed